 - Genoa Township Maintenance Department acquired free fill dirt and graded it to prepare the project site saving $200,000 in construction costs.

-- Seven companies returned bids to be selected to provide contruction services for the new facility.
-The Board of Trustees will review a contract to proceed with the highest quality and lowest bid submitted by Gutknecht Construction on October 15, 2019.
+- October 15, 2019: Seven companies returned bids to be selected to provide construction services for the new facility.
+The Board of Trustees will review a contract to proceed with the bid submitted by Gutknecht Construction.

-- An invitation to bid on the project will become available on Township "Bids and Contracts" webpage beginning on Tuesday, August 27, 2019 at 9:00 a.m.
+- August 27, 2019: An invitation to bid on the project will became available on Township "Bids and Contracts" webpage beginning at 9 a.m.

-- Genoa Township extends its thanks to residents Larry and Julie King who have donated a new flag pole and flag for the entrance of the new Police Station.
-Larry and Julie presented the donation to Chief Gammill on April 30 at Township Hall..
+April 30, 2019: Genoa Township extends its thanks to residents Larry and Julie King who have donated a new flag pole and flag for the entrance of the new Police Station.
+Larry and Julie presented the donation to Chief Gammill at Township Hall..

-Previously, the site for the new police station was home to the American Legion; a nostalgic place for many residents but one that had deteriorated beyond repair posing a safety concern.
-In early April the Legion building was abated for asbestos and demolished.
+April 1, 2019: Previously, the site for the new police station was home to the American Legion; a nostalgic place for many residents but one that had deteriorated beyond repair posing a safety concern.
+The Legion building was abated for asbestos and demolished to make way for the new police station.
 The skilled workers that make up the Township’s Maintenance Department completed many tasks to prepare for construction which has reduced projected site clearing costs.

 The Fiscal office is preparing to sell the bonds that were approved by voters.
 There will be an informational meeting prior to the sale for residents who might be interested in purchasing the bonds.